 As a global university, the University of Massachusetts Amherst is proud to have a diverse and inclusive community of faculty, staff, and students.
-International students are a vibrant part of our campus, and we look forward to learning more about you through your application.
+International students are a vibrant part of our campus, and we look forward to learning more about you through your application for admission.

 If your native language is not English, and you are not a U.S. citizen or U.S. permanent resident, you must submit your scores from a standardized English language proficiency test in addition to your other required application materials (unless you meet one of the waiver conditions listed below).

-The University of Massachusetts Amherst Graduate School accepts the following:
+The UMass Amherst Graduate School accepts the following:

-- International English Language Testing System (IELTS) (Academic)
+- International English Language Testing System (IELTS Academic): Minimum combined score of 6.5

 - Pearson Test of English (PTE Academic): Minimum overall score of 53

-*Please note, when reviewing an application the Graduate School does not superscore language tests (e.g. we do not accept the ETS MyBest Score set).
+We do not accept results from the IELTS Indicator, the TOEFL ITP Plus for China, or TOEFL Essentials.
+The Graduate School does not superscore any English language proficiency tests (e.g. we do not accept the ETS MyBest Score set).

-Official test scores must be transmitted electronically from the test agency to the University of Massachusetts Amherst Graduate School.
+Official test scores must be transmitted electronically from the test agency to the UMass Amherst Graduate School.
 Scores are valid for two years from anticipated date of entrance.